 Dr. Matt Boelkins, chair of the Congress of MAA and

-Mathematic Professor at Grand Valley State University, will be the keynote speaker.
+Mathematics Professor at Grand Valley State University, was the keynote speaker.

-Invited speaker, Dr. Mark Yannotta, Clackamas Community College, will present:
+Invited speaker, Dr. Mark Yannotta, Clackamas Community College, presented:

 Conventionalizing and Axiomatizing: Mathematical activities that support the transition to more abstract mathematics